nova0077/CFCollegeStandings/README.md

 3. If the **"College Standings"** button is missing or you can't find your friend in the college standings, ensure:
    - Your profile includes your organization.
    - Your organization and your friend's organization match exactly (check for duplicate names).
+4. To view your country rank on the contest page, please wait for 10-15 seconds for the first time you open a contest page.
+The rank will be displayed once the ratings have been released.

 ## Refetching Data